AistePalsgaardMacys/Bellabeat_Case_Study_GAC/README.md

 This is a case study from Google Analytics Certificate.
 Please read the [case study file](https://github.com/AistePalsgaardMacys/Bellabeat_Case_Study_GAC/blob/main/Bellabeat%20Case%20Study.pdf) in order to gain understanding of a project.

+Original data files can be accessed on [kaggle](https://www.kaggle.com/datasets/arashnic/fitbit).

 ## Main Question